florianholzapfel/express-restify-mongoose/README.md

   * version - An API version that will be prefixed to the rest path.
 Defaults to ```v1```
   * middleware - An express middleware or an array of express middlewares that will be used.
   * plural - If ```true```, does not pluralize the database model name.
 Default is ```false```
+  * exclude - String of comma separated field names which are not to be returned by queries.

 ## Contributors
 * Enric León (https://github.com/nothingbuttumbleweed)